Highsky7/Highsky7/README.md

     </div>
     <div style="text-align: left;">
     <h2 style="border-bottom: 1px solid #21262d; color: #c9d1d9;"> Hi!!!!😊😊😊 💻Welcome to my world🗺 of Computer Vision👀 and some Algorithms about Robotics🤖 and self driving🚗 </h2>
-    <div style="font-weight: 700; font-size: 15px; text-align: left; color: #c9d1d9;"> The University Student in Korea who are studying about Computer Vision about autonomous cars and robotics! ✨✨✨If you like my repositories give some stars in there💫💫💫 </div>
+    <div style="font-weight: 700; font-size: 15px; text-align: left; color: #c9d1d9;"> The University Student in Korea who are studying about Vision and Physical AI systems about robotics! ✨✨✨If you like my repositories give some stars in there💫💫💫 </div>
     </div>
     <div style="text-align: left;">
     <h2 style="border-bottom: 1px solid #21262d; color: #c9d1d9;"> 🚀 Project: YOLOTL-2025.06.15~ 2025.07.11 </h2>